Googling yourself? Please don't! | Twelve Three Media

 9 Minute Read

-Why Googling Yourself Is Bad for Your SEO
+Why Googling Yourself Is Bad!

 What Google’s automated processes do not and cannot account for is the nuance of people searching for purposes of competitive analysis.
-To Google, high-level keywords (i.e., “solar energy company,” “Columbus personal injury lawyer,” etc.) are searched so users can find the businesses that meet their wants and needs – not so business owners and marketers can scope out the competition.
+To Google, high-level keywords (i.e., “solar energy company,” “Columbus personal injury lawyer,” etc.) are searched so users can find the businesses that meet their wants and needs—not so business owners and marketers can scope out the competition.

-The disconnect between your intent when you “Google yourself” and how Google reads that intent can skew the search results.
-It’s the SEO equivalent of poisoning your own well.
-Bad habits when Googling yourself hurt the following aspect of your SEO and/or can give your competition a bump:
+The disconnect between your intent when you Google yourself and how Google reads that intent can skew the search results.
+It’s the equivalent of poisoning your own well.

 1. Organic Click-Through Rate